EE 5181 - Introduction to Nanotechnology

 Week 14:

-group presentations (Topics 6-8): Each group of max.
-3 students review’s a selected area and proposes a new research activity in a 20 minute talk and one page report that will be graded.
+Group Presentations (Topics 6-8): Each group of at most 2 students reviews a selected area and proposes a new research activity in a 20 minute talk and two page report that will be graded

 50: